Day One - Yorkshire

 I take after my mum.
 We inhabit a world of worry and stress over the smallest thing.
 So I could feel her pain in the build-up to Tour of the Roses.
 The brother had promised handmade sarnies to order by ‘Granny Annie’ and there was no way she was going to disappoint her boys.

 With back-up from Uncle Brian and Auntie Gill she dished up lovingly prepared chicken & stuffing, ham & mustard and cheese & pickle sandwiches, packets of Seabrook crinkle-cut crisps, cans of coke, hot coffee, homemade cakes and a healthy helping of northern hospitality.
 She did us proud.

 And a good job too.
 We needed a full belly to stomach the climbs to come.

 Think of the 2014 Tour de France’s Grand Depart in Yorkshire and one of the indelible images is of the hordes of fans lining the ‘Cote de Buttertubs’.
 For that reason alone, it had become a must-do in my mind.

-But what a view, what a great feeling it was when we crossed the cattle grid that marks the end of the climb.
-Cheering every rider over the finish, it was the first time that we didn't feel like a bunch of individuals, only looking out for No1, wanting to prove a point.
+What a view and what a great feeling it was to cross the cattle grid that marks the end of the climb.
+Cheering every rider over the finish, it was the first time that we didn't feel like a bunch of individuals wanting to prove a point.
 We were in this together.
 A bond-forging moment - and there’d be a lot more to come...

 Getting a heads up